3/12 - DTM, Carnegie Institution of Washington, DC

 However, this last decade, pyroxenites have been the subject of numerous experimental studies.
 These works help for the understanding of melting behavior of these rocks and provide a database of major element compositions of pyroxenite-derived melts.

-At Caltech, I use data from the literature to build a parameterization, Melt-PX, that, while remaining mathematically simple, succeeds in capturing the important features of the behavior of pyroxenites melting.
+I used data from the literature to build a parameterization, Melt-PX, that, while remaining mathematically simple, succeeds in capturing the important features of the behavior of pyroxenites melting.
 Coupled with a parameterization on peridotite , my work permits calculations of how multilithologic mantle sources melt during adiabatic decompression, including the effects of varying the composition and the modal proportion of pyroxenite in such source regions.

-I presented these results during the American Geophysical Unions in December 2011 and 2012.
-A part of these results have been used by Shorttle et al. (2014) to determine the proportion of recycled basalt in the magma source of Iceland.
-The final model and its applications have been presented at the 6th Orogenic Lherzolite Conference in May 2014 in May 2014 and will be submitted soon to EPSL.
+Part of these results have been used by Shorttle et al. (2014) to determine the proportion of recycled basalt in the magma source of Iceland.
+The final model and its applications have been presented at the 6th Orogenic Lherzolite Conference in May 2014 in May 2014 and will be submitted soon to Geochemistry, Geophysics, Geosystems.

 Recently, I used Melt-PX to propose a new geochemically and geophysically consistent model of heterogeneous plume beneath Hawaii.
 The results was presented at the American Geophysical Union in December 2014.